Paralympian and World Champion

 Jeff started using a wheelchair at nine years old; the radiation therapy that saved his life while battling cancer in infancy had, by nine, permanently damaged his spinal cord.
 Since then, he has faced this monumental challenge admirably, competing in six consecutive Summer Paralympics, from 1988 to 2008, and winning a total of three gold, four silver, and six bronze medals.

-A rare breed of an athlete, Jeff successfully transitioned from sport to business.
+A rare breed of athlete, Jeff successfully transitioned from sport to business to law.
 He founded two companies, Marvel Wheelchairs, and Icon Wheelchairs, Marvel underwent an acquisition in 2010, and Icon was acquired in 2015.
-Jeff is currently the Executive Director of the ArtsGames Foundation.
+Taking advantage of the opportunity to return to school, Jeff received a Doctor of Laws degree from Osgoode Hall Law in 2020.
+His currently working as a lawyer in the area of Labour, Employment & Human Rights at Fasken Martineau DuMoulin LLP, a Bay Street law firm.